DivyankKargeti/DivyankKargeti/README.md

 </h2>

-I am a Software(SDE-I) & Frontend Engineer with a never-ending drive to improve my skills and a demonstrated history of working on several projects, experienced in building web products.
+I am a Software(SDE-I) & Frontend Engineer with a never-ending drive to improve my skills and experienced in building web products.
+Solid hands-on experience of working in technologies like ReactJs, NextJs, Redux/Context API, JavaScript, ES6, Tailwind, CSS/Sass.

+Currently working with Rakuten on building NFT Marketplace platform from scratch and to enrich the user experience.

 I am graduated with Bachelor of Technology - B.Tech in CSE with specialisation in Internet of Things & Smart Cities from University of Petroleum and  Energy Studies(UPES, Dehradun).

-Currently working with Rakuten on building NFT Marketplace platform from scratch and to enrich the user experience.

 Skilled in solving problems with technologies like: